hyperledger/indy-hipe/text/connection-protocol/README.md

 Upon receipt, the signed attribute will be automatically unpacked and the signature verified.
 Signature information will be stored as message context, and the `connection` attribute will be replaced in it's original format before processing continues.

-The signature data must be used to verify against the invitation's `recipient_keys` for continuity.
+The signature data must be used to verify against the invitation's `recipientKeys` for continuity.

 #### Attributes